J-Palomino/trifecta/OPTIONAL_GOOSE_DEPLOYMENT.md

 ### Goose Installation Fails

 **This does NOT affect MeshAgent:**
-- Agent remains connected to TreeTee
+- Agent remains connected to DaisyChain
 - All MeshCentral functions still work
 - Simply retry Goose installation later